Lisbon hidden gems Christ the King Statue from Doca di Alcantara

 Guincho Beach

-Once you retrace your steps to your bike, cycle a short distance further until the bike path comes to an end.
-We recommend parking and locking your bikes here.
-Head across the street towards the beach to access Guincho Beach.
-Following a walk over the dunes, you’ll have a roughly 800 meter walk to the far end of the beach.
+Cycle a short distance further until the bike path comes to an end.
+Park and lock your bikes here, then head across the street to Guincho Beach.
+Following a walk over the dunes, walk 10-15 minutes to the far end of the beach.

 Enjoy lunch al fresco at Bar do Guincho.
-This is incredibly popular with locals on weekends, especially on Sunday afternoons.
-If you decide to go on a Sunday, try arriving right at opening time to get a table.
 After lunch, enjoy the beach, or a walk to the Fort of Guincho.
-The beach is quite rough, better suited towards surfing than swimming.
+The beach is better suited towards surfing than swimming.
 If you would like to organize surf lessons or surf rentals, check out the Cascais surf experiences.
+Cascais is a wonderful base for a week-long vacation too!

 Cascais Easter Holiday Bar do Guincho